1. Home

 Shall we begin?

-Wondering how much of a pie should you keep aside for fixed income, bonds and equity?
+Wondering how much of a pie should you keep aside for fixed income, bonds, and equity?
 Yes, all investors have thought about this sometime.
-Before we decide on a number let us understand asset allocation.
+Before we decide on a number, let us understand asset allocation.

-Asset Allocation:
+Equity Asset Allocation:

 Earning an income is not rocket science.
 But to become wealthy, an investment plan for long-term is what you need.
 Invest early if you want to achieve your goals.